“I don’t have insurance. I didn’t know where else to go to see a doctor.”

-Health education and health literacy is low among the under-served populations in this area and there is a level of historic mistrust of the medical community.
-By taking health services to people in their own communities we reach a population otherwise without access to healthcare.
-By consistently being available, providing services with respect and dignity, we earn trust, can educate and empower our clients to become more active in their own healthcare and provide referral services to many new community based clinics and services.
+Health education and health literacy is low in this area and there is a level of historic mistrust of the medical community.
+We reach a population otherwise without access to healthcare.
+By consistently being available, providing services with respect and dignity, we earn trust, can educate and empower our clients to become more active in their own healthcare and provide referral services to community based clinics and services.

 We thank our 2014 Grantors: